vikingJason/5eVaultMain/content/2. DM Tools/Rules/Resting & Travelling/Food and Water.md

 A character needs one gallon of water per day, or two gallons per day if the weather is hot.

-A character who drinks only half that much water must succeed on a DC 15 [[Constitution]] saving throw or suffer one level of [[Exhaustion]] at the end of the day.
-A character with access to even less water automatically suffers one level of [[Exhaustion]] at the end of the day.
+A character who drinks only half that much water must succeed on a DC 15 [[Constitution]] saving throw or suffer one level of [[content/2.
+DM Tools/Rules/Conditions/Exhaustion]] at the end of the day.
+A character with access to even less water automatically suffers one level of [[content/2.
+DM Tools/Rules/Conditions/Exhaustion]] at the end of the day.

-If the character already has one or m ore levels of [[Exhaustion]], the character takes two levels in either case.
+If the character already has one or m ore levels of [[content/2.
+DM Tools/Rules/Conditions/Exhaustion]], the character takes two levels in either case.

 ![[Pasted image 20211219215806.png]]
 [[Pasted image 20211219215806.png|Show To Players]]